Rudd-O/dts-recordingstudio/README.md

 #Launching the instance

 * create the necessary elastic IP through the EC2 console
-* create an S3 bucket to store the recordings
+* optionally, create an S3 bucket to store the recordings
 * make sure that a default security group exists, and that it allows connections to VNC and SSH
   * this is the security group that will be used to create the studio
-* create an IAM keypair
+* if you created an S3 bucket, create an IAM keypair
-* give the IAM keypair access to list keys and upload files to said bucket
+* if you created an IAM keypair, give the IAM keypair access to list keys and upload files to said bucket
 * change the settings section in the launch script
   * the correct elastic IP needs to be there
   * the correct hostname needs to be there, and resolving to the right IP